DqwertyC/tunnel-wand-packs/README.md

 # Tunnel Wand
 This datapack and resourcepack adds a tunneling wand to Minecraft.
+Requires the 1.20 experimental datapack and snapshots.

 ### IMPORTANT NOTE: